robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

-Decker and Rotondo (1999) found that job satisfaction as greater when supervisors were rated as having a good sense of humor, espcially female supervisors. (pg.
+Decker and Rotondo (1999) found that job satisfaction as greater when supervisors were rated as having a good sense of humor, especially female supervisors. (pg.
 68) <a href="#citation-35"><sup>35</sup></a>

-When humor is used in public speaking, the speaker is liked more, the audience are in a better modd, and the speech is found more interesting. (pg.
+When humor is used in public speaking, the speaker is liked more, the audience are in a better mood, and the speech is found more interesting. (pg.
 69)

 Teachers are like more if they use humor. (pg.
 69)